 About Jamie B Conti

-Jamie Beth Conti, MD, is a Professor of Medicine and serves as the University of Florida Department of Medicine Chair.
-She earned her undergraduate degree from Harvard University and is a 1987 graduate of the UF College of Medicine.
-She completed her medical residency at Emory University and fellowship training in cardiology and clinical cardiac electrophysiology at UF.
-She joined UF’s faculty in 1994 as an Assistant Professor of Medicine and has held numerous leadership roles since then, including serving 10 years as the Chief of Cardiovascular Medicine.
+Hi, my name is Jamie Beth Conti, MD, and I am a Professor of Medicine and Chair of the Department of Medicine at the University of Florida.
+Inspired to become a doctor by my father, Dr. Charles Richard Conti, Jr., I earned my undergraduate degree from Harvard University and am a 1987 graduate of the UF College of Medicine.
+I completed my medical residency at Emory University and fellowship training in cardiology and clinical cardiac electrophysiology at UF.
+I joined UF’s faculty in 1994 as an Assistant Professor of Medicine and have held numerous leadership roles since then, including serving 10 years as the Chief of Cardiovascular Medicine.

-Dr. Conti is board certified in Cardiovascular Medicine.
-In 1999, Dr. Conti received the prestigious American College of Cardiology Proctor Harvey Teaching Award.
-In addition to her roles within UF, she has held leadership positions in the American College of Cardiology, the Heart Rhythm Society and the American Heart Association.
+I am board certified in Cardiovascular Medicine.
+In 1999, I received the prestigious American College of Cardiology Proctor Harvey Teaching Award.
+In addition to my roles within UF, I have held leadership positions in the American College of Cardiology, the Heart Rhythm Society and the American Heart Association.
+I would like my current and future patients to know I will do my very best to help them achieve their goals.

-Dr. Conti’s research focuses on intracardiac device implantation, pregnancy and arrhythmias, and psychological manifestations of ICD implantation.
-Her studies have led to more than 100 published journal articles.
+My area of expertise is in implanted device therapy.
+My research focuses on intracardiac device implantation, pregnancy and arrhythmias, and psychological manifestations of ICD implantation.
+My studies have led to more than 100 published journal articles.

 Cardiovascular DiseaseAmerican Board of Internal Medicine